mounimRhouli/Stock-Market-A-D/README.md

 ## License

-This project is made available under the MIT License.
-See the `LICENSE` file for terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.